openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Provisional support
    * - :ref:`Google Calendar Tool`
-     - You can embed a Google calendar in your course so that students see the calendar in the courseware.
+     - You can embed a Google calendar in your course so that students see the calendar in the course body.
 You can use a Google calendar to share quiz dates, office hours, or other schedules of interest to students.
      - Full support
    * - :ref:`Google Drive Files Tool`
-     - You can embed a Google Drive file, such as a document, spreadsheet, or image, in your course so that students see the file in the courseware.
+     - You can embed a Google Drive file, such as a document, spreadsheet, or image, in your course so that students see the file in the course body.
      - Full support
    * - :ref:`Google Instant Hangout`
      - You can add the ability for students to participate in instant hangouts